ekinkaranfil/Dementia-Prediction/README.md

 # More
 This study is based on the comparison and evaluation of different machine learning algorithms.
-From  the classification algorithms; K-Nearest Neighbors, Support Vector Machine and Desicion Tree were used.
+From  the classification algorithms; K-Nearest Neighbors, Support Vector Machine and Decision Tree were used.
 Hyperparameters were determined by applying GridSearchCV with 5-fold cross validation for each model.
 It was determined that the best model is the decision tree model.